-Renovations and property appraisal are Uruguay architect, Stella Lorenzo’s forte.
-She manages your construction team so your rebuild is on time & in budget.
+Remodels and property appraisal are Uruguay architect, Stella Lorenzo’s forte.
+She can also manage your rebuild so it comes in on time & in budget.

 Finding an English speaking Uruguay immigration lawyer who can advise on real estate, employment law, & mediation, aswell, can be a huge relief.

 Would you like to be part of the Top Picks?
 Let us know

 Uruguay has a very affordable public-private healthcare system.
 Anyone can buy membership in Uruguay’s forty or so health institutions—the majority of which are known as ‘mutualistas’.
 Find out the coverage available and how to join the afforable ‘mutualista’ system as a tax-payer or employee.

 When I moved to Uruguay I was surprised by significant differences regarding insurance compared to the UK and the US.
 Why did my car premium always go up though I’d never had an accident?
 How come my Uruguayan friends insist I use a broker when I was used to shopping around myself?

 Uruguay has a strict legal regime to prevent children being taken from the country by a parent or third party without permission.
 It’s annoying red-tape for foreigners who want to travel with their children once you’ve obtained residency.
 And it catches out Uruguayans too.
 So if you’re planning your family life in Uruguay, you need to inform yourself about this.

 Death & inheritance